Can a smartphone app and peer mentors boost HIV prevention for people leaving jail?

 Summary

-This study tests a program called Mobile Enhanced Prevention Support (MEPS) for people recently released from jail or prison.
-The program pairs participants with a peer mentor, offers up to $600 in cash incentives for using medical and non-medical services, and provides a smartphone app to track goals and appointments.
-The goal is to increase HIV testing, PrEP use, and substance use treatment.
-About 318 people across three California counties will take part, with some receiving MEPS and others getting standard care.
+This study tests a program called Mobile Enhanced Prevention Support (MEPS) for people recently released from jail or prison who have substance use disorders.
+The program pairs participants with a peer mentor, offers cash incentives for using health services, and provides a smartphone app to track goals.
+Researchers want to see if this approach increases HIV testing, PrEP use, and substance use treatment compared to usual care.

 Get updates